 The Chinese New Year, one of the world’s most celebrated festivals, happens each year between January 21st and February 20th.
 This is a special time for families to gather together and honor deities and ancestors, as well as lots of other fun cultural customs.
 Need some more ideas?
 Try these Chinese New Year songs and rhymes.

-Falling on February 2, Groundhog day is a fun way to remind preschoolers that winter never lasts forever.
+Groundhog Day on February 2 is a fun way to remind preschoolers that winter never lasts forever.
 You can explain the history and tradition behind Punxsutawney Phil and what it means if he does or doesn’t see his shadow.
-Leading up to Groundhog Day, you can even ask your kids to vote on whether or not he’s going to see his shadow, sharing the results with them on Groundhog Day.
+Leading up to Groundhog Day, you can even ask your kids to vote on whether or not he’s going to see his shadow with a bar graph, then share the results with them on Groundhog Day.

 The first president of the United States of America, George Washington, was born on February 22, 1732.
-Another great president, Abraham Lincoln was born on February 12, 1809.
-To celebrate, here in the US, the third Monday of every February is President’s Day.
+Another president, Abraham Lincoln was born on February 12, 1809.
+In the United States, the third Monday of every February is President’s Day.
 It’s a great time to talk about the lives of Washington and Lincoln and their impact on American History.
-Additionally, President’s Day can also be a celebration of any and all of the US presidents!
-Choose your favorite US president and share something about him with your preschoolers.
+Additionally, President’s Day can also be a celebration of any and all of the U.S. presidents!
+Choose your favorite president and share something about him with your preschoolers.

 These February preschool themes are a great way to save you time by helping you plan your month.
 For even more themes and ideas, visit The Ultimate List of Preschool Themes.